 Artificial sweeteners, such as acesulfame potassium, are widely used as food additives and sugar substitutes.
 They enhance flavour while reducing calorie intake and are often considered beneficial for weight loss and individuals with glucose intolerance or type 2 diabetes mellitus.
 However, some studies have linked artificial sweeteners, including acesulfame potassium, to the development of glucose intolerance, metabolic syndrome, and even increased body weight.
+Let’s understand about acesulfame potassium in detail in this blog.

 What is Acesulfame Potassium?